relliott-dev/web-tools/README.md

 Replace [URL] with the URL of the web page you want to analyze, and [WORDS] with the words you want to count, separated by spaces.
 Use the --csv or --json flags to export the results in the respective format.

-Refer to the README file within each tool's directory for more detailed usage instructions.

 ## Contributing

 Contributions to this repository are welcome!
 If you have an idea for a new tool or an improvement to an existing tool, feel free to create a pull request or open an issue.